Updated on February 22, 2022

 In Closing: The Impact of Mental Health and Behavioral Issues On a Teen’s Future

 As a parent, you have to recognize that a teen may not always have the ability to save themselves, especially when mental illness is involved.
-If you have a teen that is on a self-destructive path, reach out to us at Zion Educational systems to learn more about residential treatment options, therapeutic boarding schools, and other options.
+If you have a teen that is on a self-destructive path, reach out to us to learn more about residential treatment options, therapeutic boarding schools, and other options.